 - Windows Vista or higher with the .NET Framework 3.5 or higher.

-You can purchase your AuthAnvil SoftToken licenses in the Customer Portal.
+You can access your AuthAnvil SoftToken licenses in the Customer Portal.

 Before you begin